 Wood frogs range from 3.5 to 7.6 cm.
 They exhibit a number of different skin colors, usually browns, tans, and rust, but they can also be found in shades of green and gray.
-They can be distinguished by a black "robber's mask" that extends over the tympanum (outer ear) to the base of the front leg.
-They also feature a white line outlining their upper lips.
-Most wood frogs have a light yellowish-brown fold around their sides and mid-back.
+Females tend to be more brightly colored than males.
+In all cases, however, they can be distinguished by a black patch that extends over the tympanum (outer ear) to the base of the front leg.
+It is this characteristic that causes them to be referred to as frogs with the "robber's masks."
+They also have white spots on their upper lips.
+Most wood frogs have a light yellowish brown fold around their sides and mid-back.
+The underparts are yellowish and sometimes greenish-white, with male frogs having more bright colors on their thighs.
 They have two back ridges on either side that extend from behind the eye, down the side of the back, and to the legs.
-The underparts are white becoming pale orange-yellow towards the rear, with male frogs having more bright colors on their thighs.
 Males have two vocal sacs for calling.
 Females are much larger than males.

-Wood frogs breed every year during the spring from early March to May.
+Wood frogs breed very early in the spring.
 During this time males begin to call to attract females.
 They create a duck-like quacking sound, described by some as a "lot of chuckling".
-Once mates are chosen and breeding occurs, females lay a globular egg mass in the water, most often in the deepest part of a pond.
+Once mates are chosen and breeding occurs, females lay a globular egg mass, most often in the deepest part of a pond.
 Each egg mass measures about 10 to 13 cm in diameter, and can contain from 1000 to 3000 eggs.
-The masses can either be attached to a twig or grasses, or they can be left free-floating.
+The masses can either be attached to a twig or grasses, or they can be left afloat.
 After about a week the egg mass begins to flatten out, allowing it to rest on the surface of the water.
 The jelly around the eggs becomes green, creating a kind of camouflage.
 The mass then looks like a floating mass of green pond scum.
 The green color of the jelly is due to the presence of many small green algae.
-The eggs hatch after 9 to 30 days and the tadpoles will undergo metamorphosis when they are 2 months old.
-Male juvenile frogs grow into adults and are able to breed when they are 1 to 2 years old, while females take a bit longer and are not adults until they are 2 to 3 years old.
+Tadpoles will undergo metamorphosis in 2 months and will reach sexual maturity in approximately 2 years.

-Wood frog tadpoles have been shown to have the ability to recognize their own brothers and sisters.
-They have been documented (by marking them with dye and releasing them into natural habitats) to group together according to family.
+Wood frog tadpoles have been shown to have the strongest powers of kin recognition yet discovered in amphibian young.
+These tadpoles can recognize their brothers and sisters using maternal and paternal factors.
+They have been documented (by marking them with dye and releasing them into natural habitats) to group together according to relatedness.
 This may be a survival mechanism allowing them the potential benefit of food, temperature control, and defense against predators.

 Wood frog males will actively search for females during the breeding season; however, they are unable to tell males from females by sight.
 Gender recognition is accomplished by the males embracing other frogs (regardless of gender) and releasing those that are not fat enough to be females full of eggs.
 If a male is embraced he will let out a loud croak.
 A female will also be let go if spawning has already occurred, because she is thin.